casks-mutters/list-of-users-and-their-posts/backup/notes.md

 Cache Invalidation Load Balancing Neural Networks Act as if what you do makes a difference.
 It does.
 Monitoring Success usually comes to those who are too busy to be looking for it.
 Artificial Intelligence Container Orchestration DevOps Kafka
+Load Balancing Firewalls Virtual Machines Automation Cloud Innovation distinguishes between a leader and a follower.
+Success is not in what you have, but who you are.